Bracciano: History

 There is no certain information about the origins of Bracciano, on the Via Cassia overlooking the lake.
-It probably rose from one of the numerous towers built in the tenth century as a defence against the Saracen attacks, as implied by the ancient name of Castrum Brachiani.
+It probably rose from one of the numerous towers built in the tenth century as a defence against the Muslim attacks, as implied by the ancient name of Castrum Brachiani.
 In the eleventh century the neighbouring territory was acquired by the Prefetti di Vico family, who turned the tower into a castle.
 Ferdinand Gregorovius dated the possession of Bracciano by the Orsini to 1234.
 The area was later acquired by the Roman hospital of Santo Spirito in Sassia and, from 1375, was a Papal possession.

 In 1419 the Colonna Pope Martin V confirmed the fief of Bracciano in the Orsini family branch of Tagliacozzo.
 Under this powerful family the city developed into a flourishing town, famous in the whole of Italy for its castle, which was enlarged, starting from 1470, by Napoleone Orsini and his son Virginio.
 In 1481 it housed Pope Sixtus IV, who had fled from the plague in Rome; the Sala Papalina in one of the corner towers commemorates the event.
 Four years later, however, the city and the castle were ravaged by Papal troops under Prospero Colonna, and subsequently a new line of walls was built.

 In 1494 Charles VIII of France and his troops marching against Rome stopped at Bracciano.
 This act led to the excommunication of the Orsini, and in 1496 the city was besieged by a papal army headed by Giovanni di Candia, son of Pope Alexander VI Borgia, though it resisted successfully.
 Cesare Borgia, another of Alexander's natural sons, was unsuccessful in his attempt to take the Orsini stronghold a few years later.
 The sixteenth century was a period of splendour for Bracciano.
 The notorious spendthrift and libertine Paolo Giordano I Orsini, having married in 1558 Isabella de' Medici, daughter of Cosimo I, Grand Duke of Tuscany, received the title of duke of Bracciano in 1560.
 The castello received some modernization for the brief visit of the Medici that year.
 He hired the most prestigious painter available in Rome, Taddeo Zuccaro, to fresco with allegories and coats-of-arms the fortress's most prestigious room, the Sala Papalinia that had been occupied by Sixtus IV.
 Isabella spent the remainder of her life avoiding a return to the castle, which a modern tourist tradition would have her haunting.

 The economy was boosted by the exploitation of sulphur and iron, the production of tapestries and paper.
 The latter was favoured by the construction of an aqueduct whose ruins can still be seen in the city.
 Bracciano in this period had some 4,500 inhabitants.